Fragmon/klipper_max_flow_test/README.md

 **⚠️ Caveat:** The result will reflect the StealthChop max flow, not your normal SpreadCycle behaviour.
 Expect the actual SpreadCycle limit to be **5–15% higher** than what the test reports, because SpreadCycle delivers more torque at high speeds.
 Use the test value as a conservative lower bound.

-#### Option 3 — Don't use this plugin
+#### Option 4 — Don't use this plugin

-If your extruder absolutely needs SpreadCycle (very high-flow setups, specific motor characteristics), this plugin isn't the right tool.
+If your SG4 extruder absolutely needs SpreadCycle (very high-flow setups, specific motor characteristics), this plugin isn't the right tool for that driver.
 Stick to traditional flow tower prints — they don't depend on chopper mode.

 ---